bevy-cheatbook/bevy-cheatbook/src/assets/hot-reload.md

 ---

-At runtime, if you modify the file of an [asset][cb::asset] that is loaded into the game (via the [`AssetServer`][bevy::AssetServer]), Bevy can detect that and reload the asset automatically.
+At runtime, if you modify the file of an [asset][cb::asset] that is [loaded][cb::assetserver] into the game (via the [`AssetServer`][bevy::AssetServer]), Bevy can detect that and reload the asset automatically.
 This is very useful for quick iteration.
 You can edit your assets while the game is running and see the changes instantly in-game.

 Not all [file formats][builtins::file-formats] and use cases are supported equally well.
 Typical asset types like textures / images should work without